Zone boréale

 Thematic routes

-Thematic routes reduce a tourist’s or excursionist’s need for planning by suggesting routes with multiple foodies destinations under a common theme.
-Each route includes a detailed map with a description and additional information.
-Suggested themes include the outdoors, relaxation, locals’ recommendations, and unique recipes.
-The objective was to recreate a word-of-mouth experience, which tourists and excursionists often mentioned during our ethnographic research.
+Thematic routes simplify trip planning by suggesting curated itineraries that group multiple foodie destinations under a shared theme.
+Each route includes a detailed map, descriptions, and practical information.
+Suggested themes include outdoor experiences, relaxation, locals’ recommendations, and unique recipes.
+The goal was to recreate a word-of-mouth dynamic, frequently highlighted by tourists and excursionists during our ethnographic research.

 Thematic routes landing page